aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/formulas/work-with-formulas/_index.md

 ## Step‑by‑Step Guide

 ### Step 1: Create a Test Project with a Custom Field
-We begin by **creating test project** and adding a custom field that will later hold our formula result.
+We begin by **creating a test project** and adding a custom field that will later hold our formula result.

 ```java
 Project project = CreateTestProjectWithCustomField();